LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

       #my_file->close
    ?>

-In the example above, a variable named "my_file" is set to a :type:`pdf_doc` type for a file named "MyFile.pdf".
+In the example above, a variable named "my_file" is set to a :type:`pdf_doc` type with a file name of "MyFile.pdf".
 A single font type is defined for the document using the :type:`pdf_font` type.
 Then, the text "I am a PDF document" is defined using the :type:`pdf_text` type, and added using the `pdf_doc->add` member method.
-The PDF is then written to file upon execution of the ``#my_file->close``.
-The file named "MyFile.pdf" is created in the same folder as the page whose code created it.
+The PDF is then written to file upon execution of ``#my_file->close``.
+Since no path information was specified along with the file name to the ``-file`` pramater, the file "MyFile.pdf" is created in the same folder as the page whose code created it.

-This chapter explains in detail how these and other tags are used to create and edit PDF files.
-This chapter also shows how to output a PDF file to a client browser within the context of a Lasso page, which is described in the :ref:`Serving PDF Files <serving-pdf-files>` section of this chapter.
+This chapter explains in detail how these and other methods are used to create and edit PDF files.
+This chapter also shows how to output a PDF file to a client browser within the context of a Lasso page, which is described in the :ref:`Serving PDF Files <serving-pdf-files>` section.

 .. note::
-   When creating files, the user running the Lasso Server instance or command-line process must be allowed to write to the folder by the operating system (i.e. the _lasso system user in OS X and Linux).
+   When creating files, the user running the Lasso Server instance or command-line process must be allowed to write to the folder by the operating system.
 For more information, see the :ref:`Files <files>` chapter.

 Working With PDF Documents